arunabhdas/mac-env-setup/README.md

 # mac-env-setup

+## Introduction

-To setup your local mac environment for the bare minimum scenarios, please use
+To setup your local mac environment for the bare minimum scenarios, one may use

 https://github.com/arunabhdas/laptop